 Muscoli are used in various local dishes, whether you enjoy a meal at home or in a restaurant.
 You can savor them without any further additions after cooking them in a saucepan, or use them as an ingredient for a risotto alla marinara or pasta sauces.

 The beautiful town of Lerici celebrates the mitili and local seafood traditions in an annual event called Mytiliade.

-In 2016, the event reached its eight edition and took place from 9 to 11 September in Lerici.
-Four delicious days, during which the town hosted original themed dinners, various food stalls with local delicacies, guided tastings, cooking shows by local, national and international chefs, open-air culinary lessons, gastronomic contests, cultural meetings and exhibitions.
+The event generally takes place in September, lasting from 3 to 15 days, during which Lerici hosts original themed dinners, various food stalls with local delicacies, guided tastings, cooking shows by local, national and international chefs, open-air culinary lessons, gastronomic contests, cultural meetings and exhibitions.

 The event goes beyond the foodie world, allowing visitors to discover the surrounding territory with guided trekking excursions in the hinterland as well as boat rides to learn about aquaculture in the Gulf of Poets.

 During the 2015 edition, a book by professional photographer and photo reporter Claudio Barontini was presented to the public.
 The photographic book is called “Muscolai” and portrays the daily lives of local mussel growers of the Cooperativa Mitilicoltori della Spezia.

 The amazing photographs tell the story behind the early wakes and setting out at sea, friendships, struggles, efforts, satisfactions.
 It’s a black-and-white homage full of poetry that gives a unique “behind the scenes” insight in the production of this precious treasure from the Gulf of La Spezia.

 Here is a small glimpse of the stunning images in the book, courtesy of Claudio Barontini.